nullisnotthere/roboinker/README.md

 ## Description

-Provides all of the software for a 3D-printed, 2-DOF robotic arm that draws images with a pen using AI and speech recognition.
+This project contains all of the software for a 3D-printed, 2-DOF robotic arm that draws images with a pen using AI and speech recognition.
 The repo provides a [visualiser](https://github.com/nullisnotthere/roboinker/blob/main/src/simulation/visualiser.py) script to demonstrate the backend processes in action.